IndigoUnited/js-dejavu/README.md

 * Custom instanceOf that also works with interfaces
 * Has two builds, one regular and one AMD based
 * Loose build (the one to be used in production) has 9.71Kb minified and 3.7Kb minified + gziped
+* Classes and instances are locked, members cannot be changed or added (only applicable to some browsers, such as Chrome)

+Users are encouraged to use 'use strict' while using the strict build otherwise some code can fail [silently](https://developer.mozilla.org/en/JavaScript/Strict_mode) because we are using Object.freeze and/or Object.seal to lock classes and instances.
+The regular build is __not__ compatible with the 'use strict' because it uses the depecrated .caller property.
+Run a preprocessor to remove 'use strict' from all production code (e.g.: requirejs optimizer tool).

 ## Works on ##